 19-year-old charged in Dayton shooting; victim critical

 Jul.
-13—A 19-year-old is charged in connection to a Monday night shooting that critically injured another man in Dayton.
+14—A 19-year-old is charged in connection to a Monday night shooting that critically injured another man in Dayton.

-Treyshaun Genie Parker of Dayton was charged Wednesday afternoon in Dayton Municipal Court with one count of felonious assault.
+Treyshaun Genie Parker of Dayton was arraigned Thursday in Dayton Municipal Court with one count of felonious assault.

 A 911 caller reported hearing two gunshots and seeing a man lying in the grass around 9:25 p.m.
 Monday in the 200 block of Yale Avenue, according to Montgomery County Regional Dispatch Center records.